navi-is-hardworking/NaviDiscordBot/README.md

 // If you are comfortable with command line just pull git clone https://github.com/navi-is-hardworking/NaviDiscordBot.git
 ```
-Otherwise you can download and unzip (not recommended)
+Otherwise you can download and unzip (If you do this, make sure you move it out of the downloads folder before running it)
 <img src="./images/for-noobs.png" alt="alt text" style="width:auto;height:auto;">